wc-duck/wc-duck.github.io-src/content/post/simple-polling-with-lambdas.md

 ## Kihlanders reverse

-But what if we combine these 2 approches?
+But what if we combine these 2 approaches?
 I.e. use the classical c-style function + userdata to be able to hide away all implementation and use the templated closure for ergonomics!
 If we combine them it could look something like this:

 ```c++
 void the_system_poll(the_system sys, void(*cb)(the_system_msg& msg, void* userdata), void* userdata);